 8 Staggering Photos Of An Abandoned Mansion Hiding In Arizona

-Gold King Mansion is located in the Hualapai Mountains southeast of Kingman.
-Directions from the city can be found at this link.
+Gold King Mansion is in the Hualapai Mountains southeast of Kingman.
+Directions coming from the city can be found at this link.
 You can also find additional information about visiting the mansion by contacting the Bureau of Land Management’s Kingman office.

 When visiting, don’t forget to follow the “leave no trace” principles: leave whatever you find, and always take your trash with you.

 Want to see another incredible abandoned place that you can visit in Arizona?
 Check out Two Guns, featured in Nature Is Reclaiming This One Abandoned Arizona Spot And It’s Actually Amazing.